SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 The first is a type function called ``unlockLevel``, which updates the value of ``highestUnlockedLevel`` whenever a new level is unlocked.
-The second is a convenience type function called ``levelIsUnlocked``, which returns ``true`` if a particular level number has already been unlocked.
+The second is a convenience type function called ``levelIsUnlocked``, which returns ``true`` if a particular level number is already unlocked.
-(Note that these type methods can access the ``highestUnlockedLevel`` static property without the need to write it as ``LevelTracker.highestUnlockedLevel``.)
+(Note that these type methods can access the ``highestUnlockedLevel`` static property without your needing to write it as ``LevelTracker.highestUnlockedLevel``.)

-In addition to its static property and type methods, ``LevelTracker`` also tracks an individual player's progress through the game.
+In addition to its static property and type methods, ``LevelTracker`` tracks an individual player's progress through the game.
 It uses an instance property called ``currentLevel`` to track the level that a player is currently playing.

 To help manage the ``currentLevel`` property, ``LevelTracker`` defines an instance method called ``advanceToLevel``.
 Before updating ``currentLevel``,
-this method checks to make sure that the requested new level has already been unlocked.
+this method checks whether the requested new level is already unlocked.
 The ``advanceToLevel`` method returns a Boolean value to indicate whether or not it was actually able to set ``currentLevel``.